MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 ### Will there be a DeleteMultiple?

 At this time, `DeleteMultiple` is supported only for elastic tables, which is a preview feature.
 Elastic tables don't support cascading operations.
-More information [Bulk operations with elastic tables (Preview)](../bulk-operations-elastic-tables.md)
+More information: [Bulk operations with elastic tables (Preview)](../bulk-operations-elastic-tables.md) <!-- Link should resolve after merge -->

 For standard tables, cascading operations can result in unpredictable execution times.
 If we support `DeleteMultiple` for standard tables, it may not be the best choice.
 For standard tables, we recommend the `BulkDelete` message that enables asynchronous deletion of records that match a query.